The Crazy Horse National Monument face is overlooking a out over a rocky landscape speckled with evergreen trees

 A short time after you cross the state line into South Dakota, you’ll reach Sioux Falls at the junction of I-90 and I-29.
 South Dakota’s biggest city, Sioux Falls offers a lot to see and do, so plan on spending a couple of days here.

-Ways to Explore Sioux Falls
+Things to Do in Sioux Falls

 Around Town